paramana/scrolli/README.md

 ## Usage

 To add the scrollbar to an element you do:
 `$('#scrollbar').scrolli([options]);`

+In the demo you can update your components with bower Otherwise you need to add query and requirejs manually

 ## Options